28 Dec Benefits of an IRA Trust

 An IRA is protected from creditor claims while the account owner is alive.
-Unfortunately, upon the account owner’s death, once it is transferred to the individual beneficiary, the IRA assets will lose their protected status.
+Unfortunately, upon the account owner’s death, once it is transferred to the individual beneficiary, the IRA loses its protected status.

-The way to protect your IRA includes using a specific trust established just for that.
-Under the subtrust specifically acting as an IRA trust, the assets will be protected for the beneficiary from divorce, creditors, lawsuits and other predators.
-This means that with the protection trust, the assets will remain in use for the beneficiary no matter the circumstances surrounding their lives.
+Protect your IRA even after your death, with a specific form of trust set in place by you.
+With an IRA trust, your assets will be protected for the beneficiary from divorce, creditors, lawsuits and other predators.
+This means assets can remain in use for the beneficiary, regardless of the circumstances surrounding their lives.

-Another benefit to the IRA trust is that it not only protects from outside individuals trying to gain the assets, but is also an advantage to the beneficiary, protecting them from their own unwise choices.
+An IRA trust not only shields from the claims of unwanted third parties and lawsuits, it also protects a beneficiary from their own unwise choices.
 Bad decisions, excessive spending, unwise investments, or overreaching spouses are all protected in the IRA Trust.